PostgREST/postgrest/install.rst

   postgres://postgrest_test@localhost/postgrest_test

-This connection assumes the test server on the `localhost` with the user `postgrest_test` without the password and the database of the same name.
+This connection assumes the test server on the :code:`localhost:code:` with the user `postgrest_test` without the password and the database of the same name.

 Destroying the Database
 ~~~~~~~~~~~~~~~~~~~~~~~

 The test database will remain after the test, together with four new roles created on the postgres server.
-To permanently erase the created database and the roles, run the script `test/delete_test_database`, using the same superuser role used for creating the database:
+To permanently erase the created database and the roles, run the script :code:`test/delete_test_database`, using the same superuser role used for creating the database:

 .. code:: bash